adner/adner.github.io/_posts/2025-12-16-dynamic-mcp-servers.markdown

 <iframe width="560" height="315" src="https://www.youtube.com/embed/GFpyN8P3pr0?si=iyqVQHMLxuyiXtyk" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>

 It was fun tinkering around with this and the possibility to create dynamic MCP Servers is really powerful.
-It's early days for this technology, but the potential is clear and I expect the tooling and documentation to mature rapidly.
+The documentation is still catching up with all the capabilities, but that's to be expected for such new technology.
+I'm excited to see how this evolves as Agent 365 matures.

 Until next time, happy hacking!